100 Notable alumni of

 -

 Franca Helg was an Italian designer and architect.
-She also had a career teaching at Istituto Universitario Architettura Venezia and Polytechnic of Milan.
+She also had a career teaching at Istituto Universitario Architettura Venezia and the Polytechnic of Milan.
 She collaborated with Franco Albini from 1945 through 1977.

 -